skunkforce/ai_omnAIProject_doc/README.md

 The first version of the software written in c++ can be found under sw/OmnAIView.

-Currently the software is seperated into a backend and frontend part, which will be openSource in the next year and will be found under OmnAIView2.0.
+Currently the software is seperated into a backend and frontend part, which will be open source in the next year and can be found under sw/ .

 The documentation of the used API's for analysis can be found under sw/API/file.
 Currently only the documentation for the FFT API exists.